BarbellHero/barbell-hero/README.md

 2. Install your dependencies

     ```
-    cd path/to/barbell-hero; npm install
+    cd path/to/barbell-hero; yarn
     ```

 3. Start your app

     ```
-    npm start
+    docker-compose up
     ```

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `yarn test` and all your tests in the `test/` directory will be run.

 ## Scaffolding